mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ### Index-based pagination

-The index-based pagination is the most common type of pagination.
-It follows the same pattern as the client-side pagination (page, pageSize), but the data is fetched from the server.
+The index-based pagination uses the `page` and `pageSize` to fetch the data from the server page by page.

 To enable server-side pagination, you need to: